ibm-cloud-docs/containers/cs_dedicated.md

     ```
     {: pre}

     * For virtual machines, it can take a few minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.
-Bare metal physical machines are provisioned by manual interaction with IBM Cloud infrastructure (SoftLayer), and can take more than one business day to complete.
+Bare metal physical machines are provisioned by manual interaction with IBM Cloud infrastructure, and can take more than one business day to complete.
     * If you see the following error message, [open a support case](/docs/get-support?topic=get-support-getting-customer-support).
         ```
         {{site.data.keyword.cloud_notm}} Infrastructure Exception: Could not place order.
 There are insufficient resources behind router 'router_name' to fulfill the request for the following guests: 'worker_id'.